Aliases: IBAT, ISBT, NTCP2, PBAM

 Gene name: Solute carrier family 10 member 2 (SLC10A2)

-Whilst there are no known drug substrates of ASBT, there are recent reports of potent in vitro inhibition by important drug classes such as calcium channel blockers and statins, which may have previously unrecognized clinical relevance.
+Although there are no known drug substrates of ASBT, there are recent reports of potent in vitro inhibition by important drug classes such as calcium channel blockers and statins, which may have previously unrecognized clinical relevance.
 ASBT has been variously identified as a potential pharmacological target and a mediator for directed drug delivery.
-However, these applications still appear to be in the research stages.
+While many of these applications still appear to be in the research stages, several ASBT inhibitors have progressed into clinical trials and one of them was recently launched in Japan for the treatment of chronic idiopathic constipation.
 As there are no clear associations of ASBT with DDI or food-drug interactions, there are no recommendations for ASBT transporter investigation in either the FDA or EMA guidelines.

 ASBT is apically expressed in ileal enterocytes, proximal renal tubule cells, large cholangiocytes and gallbladder epithelial cells [2-6].
 High mRNA expression has also been reported in the heart, with lower expression in the lung, testes, uterus, placenta, ovaries and brain (GNF SymAtlas, http://biogps.gnf.org).